sccn/sccn.github.io/workshops/EEGLAB_2022_UCSD.md

 layout: default
 title: EEGLAB 2022 UCSD
 long_title: EEGLAB 2022 UCSD workshop
-parent: Workshops
+parent: Past workshops
-nav_order: 3
+grand_parent: Workshops
 ---

-# 2022 EEGLAB Workshop
+# 2022 EEGLAB UCSD Workshop

 See official [web page](https://eeglabworkshop.ucsd.edu/) for the workshop.
 This page will be used for presenter to upload and share their presentation and contains a copy of the program.